Active transportation services

 Active Transportation is a human-scale and often human-powered means of travel to get from one place to another, it includes walking, biking, using a mobility assistive device such as a wheelchair or walker, using micro-mobility devices, and using electric-assist devices such as e-bikes and e-foot scooters.

-We work to focus state and federal funding from the Pedestrian and Bicycle program and the Safe Routes to School program towards projects in areas of the state with the highest need and potential for success.
+We work to focus state and federal funding from the Pedestrian / Bicyclist Program, Safe Routes to School and Sandy Williams Connecting Communities programs toward projects in areas of the state with the highest need and potential for success.

 Technical services